mtsandra/mtsandra.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-Nice to meet you :) My name is Aleksandra, or Leksa for short.
+Nice to meet you :) My name is Aleksandra, or Sandra for short.

-I graduated from UC Berkeley Statistics & Data Science in 2020.
-Now I'm a consultant at Deloitte, where I build and manage a data analytics engine for a global subscription streaming service client with my awesome teammates.
+I am currently a Music Technology Master's student at Georgia Tech doing research at the intersection of applied machine learning and music.
+Right before this, I was a consultant at Deloitte where I built and managed a data analytics engine for a global subscription streaming service client.
+I also spent some time in the Bay Area getting my Bachelors degree in Statistics and Data Science at UC Berkeley.

-I'm applying for grad school this year, and I'm hoping to focus on AI + audio.
-I'm especially interested in Music Information Retrieval.
-You can find some of my relevant projects and writings under the tab [projects](/projects) and [blog](/blog).

 I often contemplate on what it means to be human, so most of what I do outside of work is centered around it.
 I enjoy exploring new technology that enhances the human experience.
 I love music :notes: (I know, who doesn't?)
 I was classically trained in piano and have been teaching myself how to [mix music](https://soundcloud.com/aleksandra-ma-20897898).
 I take [pictures](/projects/alice-alice-photography/) of people, from my friends to strangers.